 8 Times Tyler Perry Used His Platform to Give Back

-His legacy is far from finished.
-It's safe to say that Tyler Perry has become one of the most sought after entertainers in Hollywood.
-He built his own multi-million dollar studio,...
+Tyler Perry legacy is far from finished.
+It's safe to say that the actor and producer has become one of the most sought after entertainers in Hollywood.
+He built his own multi-million...

 More in www.eonline.com